Children’s University Australia has come to St Francis de Sales College and our students in Years 2-8 can be involved.

 There are two types of Learning Destinations that can potentially be ‘validated’ activities.
 The first are ‘restricted’ activities available for the school site you attend and therefore not open to the public.
 The second are places and organisations to which children can travel with their passport of learning, after school, on weekends and during the school holidays.

-For more information please contact Rowan Thomas, R-6 Director of Learning.
+For more information please contact Rowan Thomas, R-6 Director of Learning at firstname.lastname@example.org

 Have a look at the website and their Facebook page to check out some free and discounted activities students can take part in.

-For further information you can visit the Children’s University website” www.childrensuniversity.com.au
+For further information you can visit the Children’s University website at www.childrensuniversity.com.au